After being beaten and held in captivity during his formative years, Russia's Ivan the Terrible had the last laugh.

 Ivan The Terrible’s Terrible End

-For the remaining 12 years of his reign, Ivan seemed intent on terrorizing all 1.5 million square miles of his territory.
+For the remaining 12 years of his reign, Ivan the Terrible seemed intent on terrorizing all 1.5 million square miles of his territory.
 He led a war, on top of the other war he was already fighting, against the lingering Khanates, breaking the Tartars for good.
 He reorganized the Church with himself as its head.
-He broke the bureaucracy and rebuilt it to his liking, and he did all this while throwing fits worthy of the Hulk.
+He broke the bureaucracy and rebuilt it to his liking, and he did all this while increasingly lapsing into violent rages.

 During one such rage, Ivan beat his pregnant daughter-in-law hard enough to cause a miscarriage, apparently because he didn’t like the way she was dressed.